denistsoi/franklinchen.github.io/source/_posts/2012-06-03-why-i-am-grateful-that-my-father-never-let-me-win-a-chess-game-against-him.markdown

 I found a photo of my father and me playing a game of chess at my parents' home when Abby and I were visiting in summer 2010.
 (My actual first chess game with my father in two decades was when I was visiting over Christmas 2004.)

 {% img /images/chess-nelson-franklin-2010.jpg Nelson versus Franklin in chess in summer 2010 %}

+## (Update of 2013-02-27)

+The renowned chess instructor [Bruce Pandolfini gives a nuanced, thoughtful answer to a parent's question about whether to let a child win](http://www.chesscafe.com/bruce/bruce164.htm).

+I still think that how my father operated worked out well for me.
+I learned to value getting better, rather than winning.
+I trusted that getting better would eventually lead to winning, and it did.
+Even as an adult who has limited time and ambition, I still value getting better over winning.
+And [I just won the 2013 Pittsburgh Chess Club Championship](/blog/2013/02/20/pittsburgh-chess-club-championship-2013-round-6-winning-as-black-like-a-madman/).
+I am in the [top 40 of the active rated chess players in Pennsylvania](http://www.pscfchess.org/ratings/regtoppa.htm).
+I wouldn't be here if my father had not instilled in me a love of excellence and an honest self-evaluation.
+I don't even feel good when I win.
+I only feel good when I judge that I *deserved* to win.